jpdery/moobile-core-doc/Source/Classes/Component/Component.md

 ### didShow() {#didShow}

-Tell the component it became visible.
+Tell this component it became visible.

 Override this method to provide your own implementation.